fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/beyond-batch.md

 * Stream processing

-  * Streaming systems like Storm, Spark Streaming, or Samza make it possible to run real-time实时的, distributed computations on unbounded streams of data and emit results to Hadoop storage or external systems.
+  * Streaming systems like Storm, Spark Streaming, or Samza make it possible to run real-time实时的, distributed computations on unbounded无限的 streams of data and emit results to Hadoop storage or external systems.

 * Search